hemmerlinaj20/Comp445_NPuzzle/README.txt

 it is running.
 Simply change the verbosity inside of the AStarSearch() method call to the desired level.
     The test results of running A* search on random puzzle instances are in the AStarResults.py file.

 Nathan Steiger
 RBFS (Recursive Best First Search):
+    The RBFS.py file contains the implemented Recursive Best First Search.
+Running ths file will run main() using RBFS solving a simple instance of the 8-puzzle.
+The instance is the same as the one used in AStarSearch.py and represented above.
+Verbosity is used the same way as A*.
+    The test results of running RBFS on random puzzle instances are in the RBFSResults.py file.